mxmstr/splitscreenme-nucleus/README.md

 - Microsoft Visual C++ 2015-2019 Redistributable (both x86 and x64)

 # How can you contribute?
 Please report any bugs you may find and provide any feedback you have regarding the mod.
 I am always open to suggestions and I want to make split-screen available for every game, for everyone!
-Don't forget to create game scripts and share!
+Don't forget to create game handlers and share!

 You can find me on the Nucleus subreddit/discord as well as the Splitscreen Dreams discord, a special community created specifically for making games non-split-screen games split-screen.
-Message me on discord, ZeroFox#5866, or Talos91#8419 if you're interested in contributing.

 In addition, I accept donations should you wish to support my endevor.
 It is greatly appreciated but completely voluntary, I will continue my best to help the community and enhance this project.